peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 JSON member `status_attestation` set to a JSON Object containing the following
 member:

 - `credential_hash_alg`.
 REQUIRED.
-The Algorithm used of hashing the Digital Credential to which the Status Attestation is bound.
+The Algorithm used for hashing the Digital Credential to which the Status Attestation is bound.
 The value SHOULD be set to `S256`.

 The non-normative example of an unsecured payload of